Newcomer Conversations: Learning Canadian Law

 - Human Rights and Discrimination: Overcoming the “Canadian Experience” barrier

 - Social Assistance and Public Benefits

 - Making Decisions in Advance: Power of Attorneys and Wills

-The Newcomer Conversations project also aims to better understand the legal needs of newcomers in Halton and to develop best practices for the delivery of public legal education and information to newcomers.
+The Newcomer Conversations project also aimed to better understand the legal needs of newcomers in Halton and to develop best practices for the delivery of public legal education and information to newcomers.

-This project is funded in part by Immigration, Refugees and Citizenship Canada.
+This project was funded in part by Immigration, Refugees and Citizenship Canada.